Behold The Headless Chicken Of The Deep Sea

 Behold the majestic "headless chicken monster" or Enypniasties eximia, spotted recently in the Southern Ocean for the first time on an Australian fisheries camera. https://t.co/jQHv5L0uE3 pic.twitter.com/ZeChEiivCy— Antarctic Division (@AusAntarctic) October 20, 2018

-"They don't do much, they lie there and they suck on the sea floor to try to extract food," he said.
+"They don't do much, they lie there and they suck on the sea floor to try to extract food," Welsford said.

 That delicate feeding pattern was visible in footage caught last year in the Gulf of Mexico in a voyage from the U.S. National Oceanic and Atmospheric Administration's Ship Okeanos Explorer.
 The animal "spends most of its time on the seafloor, feeding off of surface sediments; it can, however, swim if it wants to get somewhere more quickly or evade a predator," according to NOAA.